romanzy313/trpc-uwebsockets/README.md

 applyRequestHandler(app, {
   prefix: '/trpc',
-  ssl: false,
+  ssl: false /* set to true if server is using https or is behind a reverse proxy */,
   trpcOptions: {
     router: appRouter,
     createContext,
     onError(data) {
-      // or send error to monitoring service console.error('trpc error', data);
+      /* or send error to monitoring services */ console.error('trpc error', data);
     },
     responseMeta() {
-      // attach additional headers on each response return {
+      /* attach additional headers on each response */ return {
         headers: {
           'Access-Control-Allow-Origin': '*',